 In the winter it freezes so deep that cars can drive on it and Lake Baikal draws visitors who marvel at the natural bubbles and cracks that form in the transparent ice sheets, a site so beautiful that famous Russian author Chekhov called Lake Baikal ‘the pearl of Siberia.’

-Looking for more travel inspiration beyond these ten colorful bodies of water?
-Explore the Interesting Reads series to discover 6 crazy places around the world where people really live, the most expensive restaurants on every continent, how to live inside a Prius (yes, really) and so much more!
+Looking for more travel inspo beyond these ten colorful bodies of water?
+Explore the Interesting Reads series to discover 6 crazy places around the world where people really live, the most expensive restaurants on every continent, how to live in a Prius (yes, really) and so much more!